-If on the other hand your lawn also needs repairing and over seeding, DO NOT use any weed killer as this interferes with the seeds.
+If your lawn also needs repairing and over seeding, DO NOT use any weed killer as this interferes with the seeds.
 Dig out the weed grasses and any of the larger weeds, follow the repair process below and live with the remaining weeds until spring next year.

-This is no different from giving the lawn a good rake or scarify but with the addtion of aeration by spiking.
-Scarify to clear away dead material, expose the soil, spike and put in your chosen grass seed and fertiliser.
+This is no different from giving the lawn a good rake or scarify as you would for moss or thatch but with the addtion of aeration by spiking.
+Do NOT hollow tine as this has the effect of increasing the rate of evaporation (drying) which is the opposite of what a lawn suffering from drought needs!
+So, scarify to clear away dead material, expose the soil, spike, top dress if you wish, though not essentail, then put in your chosen grass seed and fertiliser in that order.
 You can follow the procedure either by watching the videos or by reading starting with the page 'How to Rake and Scarify'.
 If your lawn also has a moss problem start from the page 'Moss Removal'.

 Dry warm weather makes for testing conditions particularly if it has been dry for a period of time before seeding.
 This means there is no moisture in the soil and therefore any watering you do is gone in minutes, this is why we suggest building a reservoir of moisture in the soil prior to seeding.
 This can mean watering with a sprinkler for at least 8 hours just in one spot and a medium lawn can take days to water.